 Second figure out what you want the software to do

 Third find an open source code that can be built off of allowing you to reuse assets for quicker development

+Does not have to be code, could be an entire external program to use.
+You could technically find an academic scheduling service and use that to solve the problem.

 Fourth test your software and fix any bugs that are present